 What is the Pravda network?

-According to the Viginium agency, part of France's General Secretariat for National Defence and Security, "one of Pravda´s main objectives is to spread disinformation and pro-Russian propaganda in different EU languages through a network of websites called Pravda."
+According to the Viginum agency, part of France's General Secretariat for National Defence and Security, "one of Pravda´s main objectives is to spread disinformation and pro-Russian propaganda in different EU languages through a network of websites called Pravda".

 The hoax was spread by an Arabic website that publishes content from Russia Today (RT) claiming that the caravan of cars “provokes widespread anger in the country”